 Vehicle owner

-The car rebalancing service provides increased availability of vehicles in real time, i.e., min. response time between request and delivery, resulting in increased end-users satisfaction with service.
+The car rebalancing service provides increased availability of vehicles in real time, i.e., min. response time between request and delivery, resulting in increased end-user’s satisfaction with service.

 IoT platform provider

 It operates an IoT platform which is collecting data from vehicles, roads (busy/not busy), historic CSS data, and other sources that can it can use to predict the need for rebalancing.